-Survivor pension: The monthly pension for one survivor is 50% of the Group II disability pension the deceased received or would have been entitled to receive; 90% for two survivors; 120% for three survivors; 150% for four or more survivors.
+Survivor pension: 50% of the Group II disability pension the deceased received or was eligible to receive is paid for one survivor; 90% for two survivors; 120% for three survivors; and 150% for four or more survivors.

-Full orphan's pension: Paid at the same rates as the survivor pension but based on the Group II disability pensions that both parents would have been entitled to receive.
+Full orphan's pension: Paid at the same rates as the survivor pension (above) but based on the Group II disability pensions both parents received or were eligible to receive.